Impact of Elections on the Indian Economic Market: History So Far

 The election victory of the National Democratic Alliance (NDA) in 1999, led by Atal Bihari Vajpayee, brought a sense of stability to the market.

-As the results were within the expectation of the market, Sensex rallied about 7% and continued the upward trend for the next three months.
+As the results were within the expectations of the market, the Sensex rallied about 7% and continued the upward trend for the next three months.
 As a result, the GDP growth rate reached around 6-7%.

-The government's focus on structural reforms, sector liberalization, and attracting foreign investment revitalized the economy, resulting in increased GDP growth, controlled inflation, and favourable market performance.
+The government's focus on structural reforms, sector liberalisation, and attracting foreign investment revitalised the economy, resulting in increased GDP growth, controlled inflation, and favourable market performance.

-However, within the next two years, it fell around 50% due to domestic and global factors such as the 9/11 attack.
-As a result, at the end of the NDA government tenure, the annual compound return was just 3%, and the absolute performance was over 14%.
+However, within the next two years, it fell by around 50% due to domestic and global factors such as the 9/11 terrorist attack.
+As a result, at the end of the NDA government’s tenure, the annual compounded return was just 3%, and the absolute performance was over 14%.

-• The Year 2004 – Congress Back to Power as UPA
+• The Year 2004 – Congress Returns to Power as UPA

-After the 2004 election result, the market lost 15% in 2-3 trading sessions as the results were not according to the market sentiment.
+After the 2004 election results, the market lost 15% in 2-3 trading sessions as the results were not according to market expectations.

-Congress had formed a government while the market hoped for an NDA government.
-After the initial disappointment, the market saw a bull rally till late 2007, accompanied by a robust GDP growth rate of around 8% and a record-high Foreign Direct Investment of $34 billion in 2007.
+Congress returned to power, while the market had expected the NDA to form the government.
+After the initial disappointment, the market went into a bull rally that lasted till late 2007, accompanied by a robust GDP growth rate of around 8% and record-high foreign direct investment of $34 billion in 2007.

-The global financial crisis of 2008 brought an end to the bull market, but the market started recovering in 2009 by the time India went to the polls.
+However, the global financial crisis of 2008 brought an end to the bull market.
+But the market started recovering in 2009, by the time India went to the polls.

 • The Year 2009 – Congress Continues for a Second Term